-In response, Brown & Peisch provided a legal memo included as Appendix D. Key points include:
+In response, Brown & Peisch provided a legal memo included as Appendix C. Key points include:

 - There is no single federal waiver authority that would allow the federal Department of Health and Human Services (HHS) to redirect federal funds for Medicare, Medicaid (Medi-Cal), and Affordable Care Act (ACA) advance premium tax credits.
 Instead, each funding stream is subject to different authorities that permit HHS to waive certain federal requirements and limitations. - Pursuing a UF model would require stitching together various authorities, each of which has its own requirements for approval and most of which shift substantial financial risk to the State.
 There are relatively straightforward paths with respect to Medicaid and the ACA-covered population; however, these paths may be complicated by the size and diversity of California's population.
 California might be required to continue to track consumers who are Medicaid-eligible as CMS is unlikely to depart from the basic principle that it can only match state expenditures under the statutory formula.
-Although there are legal authorities that might potentially allow for redirection of Medicare funding, the challenges are much greater than in obtaining waivers for Medicaid and the ACA-covered population.
+Although there are legal authorities that may allow for redirection of Medicare funding, the challenges are much greater than in obtaining waivers for Medicaid and the ACA-covered population and will depend in significant part on the current federal administration's interest in supporting a state-based unified financing system.
 Exercise of that authority would be unprecedented and politically challenging because the state would be seeking to assume responsibility over benefits to which Medicare beneficiaries are entitled by statute and might be seen as interfering with Medicare beneficiary freedom of choice of providers.
+In addition, there may be federal resistance to ceding authority to the state or compelling providers to participate in a new payment and service delivery model.